writesdown/app-cms/README.md

 * TinyMCE as editor comes with media browser
 * Support comments
 * Menu builder
+* Module management
+* Feed generator as module
-* Built in feed generator
+* Sitemap generator as module
-* Built in sitemap
 * In font icon, using FontAwesome and Glyphicon by Bootstrap
 * Bulk-action each index action
 * User management
 * Support resize and crop for images
+* Widget under development

 Directory Structure
 -------------------